As careful as you are when it comes to your baby’s safety and well-being, accidents like head injuries are bound to happen.

 “This makes up about 15 – 17 per cent of all children seeking medical attention in the Emergency Department”, she says.

-For example, among children aged 2 years and younger who are brought to the KKH’s Children’s Emergency with head injuries, almost 90 per cent of these take place in the home, and up to half of these occur in the bedroom.
+For example, among children aged 2 years and younger brought to the KKH’s Children’s Emergency with head injuries, almost 90 per cent of these occur in the home, and up to half of these happen in the bedroom.

 Due to broken blood vessels under the skin, a large swelling can form a bump — also known as a “goose egg” — which can quickly go down if treated with an ice pack and some pressure.